 3. Kyu-Yasuda Teien Garden

 The Japanese Sword Museum mentioned above, is located on one corner of the grounds of Kyu-Yasuda Teien Gardens.
-This garden is said to be built in 17th century as the grounds of a samurai residence.
+This garden is said to be built in the 17th century as the grounds of a samurai residence.
 The land’s 20th century inheritor, Yasuda Zenjiro (a well known Japanese entrepreneur), granted the land to the public after his death in 1922.
-The garden suffered great damage by Great Kanto Earthquake in 1923, but the land was renovated and became a public park in 1927.
+The garden suffered great damage from the Great Kanto Earthquake in 1923, but the land was renovated and became a public park in 1927.
 You can take a relaxing walk to enjoy scenery or sit on benches to read or rest.

 9am – 4.30pm

 5 minute walk from Ryogoku Station West Exit

 Sumida River is probably the most famous river in Tokyo.
 The summer fireworks festival at Sumida River is the biggest fireworks event in Tokyo with approximately 20,000 rockets lighting up the night sky and as many as a million people gathering on the river banks to witness the show.
 The show kicks off at 7pm and runs for a full 90 minutes.